 Are you planning a well-deserved vacation?
 Is your destination a Spanish-speaking country?
-If so, you may want to take the time to learn some essential travel phrases in Spanish that can help you communicate.
+If so, you may want to take the time to learn some essential Spanish travel phrases that can help you communicate.

 There’s no doubt that English is a widely spoken language.
-But when traveling to a Spanish-speaking country, your chances of randomly finding someone who speaks enough English to help you aren’t that high.
+But if you travel to a Spanish-speaking country, your chances of randomly finding someone who speaks enough English to help you aren’t that high.
 Trust me, I have seen enough confused tourists to know.

 To avoid any communication issues, I’ve built a list of 91 crucial Spanish travel phrases that will help you get by on your vacation.
-Are you wondering how on earth you are supposed to pronounce these Spanish phrases for tourists?
+Are you wondering how on earth you are supposed to pronounce them if you don’t speak Spanish?
 Fear not!
 I’ve also included the audio recordings to help you overcome this issue.

-Here is a quick overview of the situations we’ll cover in this article:
+Here is a quick overview of the situations we’ll cover and the resources you’ll find in this guide:

 - Basic Phrases, Questions & Words for Tourists